Florida Debt Collection Laws

 How long does a judgment last in Florida?

-In Florida, a judgment lasts for 20 years.
-The time period runs from the day the judgment is signed by the judge and entered by the court.
+A Florida judgment lasts for 20 years.
+The time runs from the day the final judgment is signed by the judge and entered by the court.
 This 20-year timeline is established by section 55.081 of the Florida Statutes.
-While a judgment can be renewed in Florida for an additional 20 years using a procedure called an “action on a judgment,” this is uncommon.
-The 20-year timeline means that a creditor can collect on the judgment at any time during the 20 years after its issuance.
+A creditor can collect a judgment any time during the 20 years after its issuance.

-People commonly misunderstand the difference between how long a judgment lasts and how long a judgment lien lasts in Florida.
-A judgment is an order entered by the court making the debtor liable to the creditor for the debt.
-A judgment lien is the recording of a monetary judgment with the Florida Secretary of State, giving the holder of that judgment priority in collection for any property owned by the judgment debtor.
+People often misunderstand the difference between the length of a judgment and the length of a judgment lien.
+A judgment is an order entered by the court making the debtor liable to the creditor for an amount of money.
+A judgment lien is the recording of a monetary judgment with the Florida Secretary of State, giving the holder of that judgment priority in attacking property owned by the judgment debtor.
 The priority is against any other judgment creditors that subsequently record their own judgments.

-While a judgment is good for 20 years in Florida, a judgment lien is valid for only ten years.
-Once the ten years of the judgment lien expires, the judgment creditor loses priority against other creditors but still has a valid judgment for the remainder of the 20 year lifetime of the judgment.
+While a judgment lasts 20 years in Florida, a judgment lien is valid for only ten years.
+The judgment creditor’s lien loses priority against other creditors after 10 years, but the creditor retains a valid judgment for the remainder of the 20-year lifetime of the judgment.

 Can you become judgment proof in Florida?